Crisp and Co. Banner Image

 As parents, you are free to arrange all of the details of your child maintenance agreement yourself, although it is usually a good idea to have the support of a trained legal expert to ensure all of the relevant issues are fully considered and correctly accounted for in the agreement you reach.

-A privately negotiated child maintenance agreement has the advantage that you can decide between yourselves to vary the agreement at a later date if required.
+A privately negotiated child maintenance agreement has the advantage that you can decide between yourselves to vary the maintenance agreement at a later date if required.
 You also have the option to make the agreement legally binding with a Consent Order if necessary.

 Using the Child Maintenance Service to arrange child support